 Week 1: India and Pakistan could detonate more than 250 devices in their respective cities.

 Each of these devices has the potential to kill 700.000 people.

 The temperatures would drop drastically because the effect of the bombs would block the sun's rays.

 Most people would then find death not from the explosions, but from the fires that ensued.

 For the rest of the world, fires would be just an appetizer.

 80 billion tons of Denson smoke would invade Earth's atmosphere.
 By shielding the sun's rays, smoke would lower the Earth's average temperature for several years in a range of -15 ° C to -12 ° C, with food shortages across the planet.

 “Our study, conducted with an advanced mathematical model, shows negative effects even in the growth of plants on land and algae in the sea.
 There would also be terrible consequences on the entire food chain, " says the co-author Nicole Lovenduski, associate professor of Atmospheric and Oceanic Sciences and member of the Arctic and Alpine Research Institute (INSTAAR).

-Toon hopes his study will make people realize that the end of the Cold War has by no means erased the risk of a nuclear Holocaust.
+Toon hopes his study will make it clear to people that the end of the Cold War hasn't wiped out the risk of a nuclear holocaust at all.